TREASURIES-US long-term yields hit fresh nine-month highs after data

 By Matt Tracy

-Aug 3 (Reuters) - U.S. long-term Treasury yields hit nine-month highs on Thursday after employment and other economic data pointed to easing inflation.
+Aug 3 (Reuters) - U.S. long-term Treasury yields hit nine-month highs on Thursday after employment and other economic data pointed to easing inflation, maintaining their high levels in the afternoon.

+Baumohl noted his expectation that, in particular, the 10-year Treasury's yield has neared or reached its peak, and will hover around the 3.6%-4.0% range for the remainder of the year, based on the assumption that inflation will continue its retreat.

-The higher yields reflect increasingly positive market sentiment for a resilient economy with high interest rates.
+Higher yields on Thursday also reflect increasingly positive market sentiment for a resilient economy with high interest rates.

 U.S. data released Thursday showed layoffs dropped to an 11-month low in July, even as the number of Americans filing new claims for unemployment benefits rose slightly last week and the labor market remains tight.